 If a student realizes that he or she has violated a University standard and is genuinely repentant, the student should take the initiative to voluntarily "walk-in" and confess the matter.
 Appropriate counsel and efforts to understand student problems are an integral part of all potential disciplinary situations.
 The voluntary nature of a "walk-in" provides for maximum flexibility in the restoration process.
 The meeting must take place within one week of the violation to be considered a "walk-in."
-The student may confess the violation to a faculty member, staff member, Residence Life Director, or to the Vice President of Student Life.
-The respective UVF faculty or staff member who hears the confession is responsible to report the confession to the appropriate Residence Life Director or the Vice President of Student Life and may support the student throughout the disciplinary process.
+The student may confess the violation to a Student Life staff member.
 It is advantageous for students to take the initiative for a "walk-in" because it demonstrates their desire for accountability and their commitment to resolve the matter.

-A "call-in" session is one in which a member of the Student Life staff believes that a student may have violated a behavioral standard and seeks an appointment or "calls-in" the student.
+A "call-in" session is one in which a Student Life staff member believes that a student may have violated a behavioral standard and seeks an appointment or "calls-in" the student.
 Students will receive notification via a voice mail message, email, invitation, or personal invitation.
 The purpose of a "call-in" session is to discuss the alleged violation and provide clarity regarding the situation.
 Appropriate disciplinary action will be pursued if it is determined that a violation has occurred.